 Transition Period Cumulative Reporting and Transfer of Royalties to the Mechanical Licensing Collective

-The MMA includes a limitation on liability, qualifying digital music providers must engage in good faith, commercially reasonable efforts to locate, identify, and pay musical work copyright owners for covered uses of their works and must accrue and hold royalties for unmatched uses of musical works.
-If a musical work copyright owner remains unidentified as of January 1, 2021, the digital music provider must transfer all accrued royalties to the mechanical licensing collective (MLC) along with a cumulative statement of account.
-The MLC can use information contained in those cumulative statements of account to engage in additional matching efforts to identify and locate musical work copyright owners entitled to royalties for uses of their works.
+To be eligible for this limitation on liability, qualifying digital music providers must engage in good-faith, commercially reasonable efforts to locate, identify, and pay musical work copyright owners for covered uses of their works and must accrue and hold royalties for uses of any unmatched musical works.
+If a musical work copyright owner remains unidentified as of January 1, 2021, the digital music provider must transfer all accrued royalties to the MLC along with a cumulative statement of account.
+The MLC can use the information contained in those cumulative statements to engage in additional matching efforts to identify and locate musical work copyright owners entitled to royalties.

 Following enactment of the MMA, the Office issued a technical rule to conform its regulations to account for new statutory requirements, including for cumulative statements of account.
 After additional rounds of public comment, the Office subsequently published a final rule updating the content and submission requirements for cumulative statements of account.
 This rule is designed to be consistent with the statute while furthering the congressional intent to encourage digital music providers to participate in the limitation on liability by transferring accrued royalties for past uses of works for payment to copyright owners.